polyfy/polylith/readme.md

 ```

 This map specifies which namespace maps to which library, and needs to be manually populated.
+The same library can occur more than once as long as the namespaces are unique.

 The way the algorithm works is that it takes all the namespaces and sort them in reverse order.
 Then it tries to match each namespace against that list from top to down and takes the first match.